 What are yōkai?

 Yōkai are supernatural creatures from Japanese folklore, ranging from monsters and ghosts to guardian spirits.
-They can be both benevolent and malevolent.
+They can be both beneficial and malevolent.

-Do these creatures still belong to Japanese culture?
+Do these creatures still play a part in Japanese culture?

-Yes, many of these creatures remain alive in literature, films, anime, and religious traditions of Japan, reinforcing their cultural relevance.
+Yes, many of these creatures remain alive in literature, films, anime, and religious traditions in Japan, reinforcing their cultural relevance.

 Are there festivals dedicated to yōkai?

-Yes, in some regions of Japan, festivals like the Hyakki Yagyō (Parade of One Hundred Demons) celebrate the yōkai with parades and dances.
+Yes, in some regions of Japan, festivals like the Hyakki Yagyō (Parade of the Hundred Demons) celebrate yōkai with parades and dances.

 What is the most famous yōkai?